 Key Bug Report Elements

-No matter the type of application you are testing, whether it’s a desktop, web, mobile, or an API project, there are some key elements every good bug report should include.
-Many bug tracking tools already provide fields for these elements, including:
+No matter the type of application you are testing, whether it’s a desktop, web, mobile app, or an API project, there are some key elements every good bug report should include.
+Many bug tracking software already provide fields for these elements, including: